Remember Me (Blue Boy song): Critical reception

-Larry Flick from Billboard described the song as a "wickedly catchy dance anthem", noting further that "while the groove is appropriately aggressive and street-credible, the song is iced with accessible keyboards, and a loopy hook takes up permanent residence in the brain upon impact."
+Larry Flick from Billboard magazine described the song as a "wickedly catchy dance anthem", noting further that "while the groove is appropriately aggressive and street-credible, the song is iced with accessible keyboards, and a loopy hook takes up permanent residence in the brain upon impact."
 Australian music channel Max included "Remember Me" in their list of "1000 Greatest Songs of All Time" in 2012.
 In 1996, Andy Beevers from Music Weeks RM Dance Update wrote that it is "wooing the jazz and funk crowd", placing a Marlena Shaw classic "over a very basic but very bouncy funk rhythm.
 It's blindingly simple, dead cheeky and undeniably effective".
 Later, in 1997, another editor James Hyman rated it five out of five, calling it a "ridiculously simple and thus ultra-catchy funker".
 He added that the samples "and the subsequent 'Remember me, I'm the one who had your babies' hook added to a sparse hip hop break and a gently throbbing bassline not only recalls another classic—the Young Disciples' 'Apparently Nothin'—but commands an instant top 10 chart placing."

 Chart performance

-"Remember Me" was very successful on the charts all over the world.
-In Europe, it was a top 10 hit in Denmark, Finland, Iceland, Ireland, Norway, Spain, Sweden, Switzerland and the UK.
-In the latter, the single peaked at number eight in its third week on the UK Singles Chart, on 9 February 1997.
+In Europe, "Remember Me" was a top-10 hit in Denmark, Finland, Iceland, Ireland, Norway, Spain, Sweden, Switzerland and the United Kingdom.
+In the UK, the single peaked at No. 8 during its third week on the UK Singles Chart, on 9 February 1997.
 It also reached the top spot on both the UK Dance and UK R&B singles charts.
-Additionally, "Remember Me" was a top 20 hit in Belgium, France, Germany, Italy and the Netherlands, as well as on the Eurochart Hot 100, where it peaked at No. 13 in June 1997.
-Outside Europe, it reached number two on the Billboard Hot Dance Club Play chart in the US, number six on the RPM Dance/Urban chart in Canada and No. 17 in Australia.
-The single was awarded with a gold record in Australia and the UK, with a sale of 35,000 and 400,000 units.
+Additionally, "Remember Me" was a top-20 hit in Belgium, France, Germany, Italy and the Netherlands, as well as on the Eurochart Hot 100, where it peaked at No. 13 in June 1997.
+Outside Europe, it reached No. 2 on the US Billboard Dance Club Play chart and in Israel, number six on Canada's RPM Dance chart and No. 17 in Australia.
+The single was awarded with a gold record in Australia and the UK.